lung

 Adenocarcinoma in situ of the lung

-What is adenocarcinoma in situ of the lung?
 Adenocarcinoma in situ (AIS) is a type of non-invasive lung cancer.
 It is called non-invasive because the tumour cells have not spread beyond the surface of the small airspaces called alveoli in the lung.
-In order for a tumour to be called AIS, it cannot be larger …
+For a tumour to be called adenocarcinoma in situ, it cannot be larger than 3.0 cm in size.
+If left untreated, …

 Read More »